Oscar Sánchez (Chilean footballer)

 Óscar Armando Sánchez Labra (2 April 1910 - 22 March 1974) was a Chilean footballer.
 He played in two matches for the Chile national football team in 1941.
 He was also part of Chile's squad for the 1941 South American Championship.

 Career

 Born in Cauquenes, Chile, Sánchez represented the team of Liceo de Cauquenes, aged 17.
 Alongside another students, he founded and played for Independiente de Cauquenes.
 He also represented the city teams of both Talca and Cauquenes.
 In 1931, he moved to Santiago and joined Badminton.

 Since the professional era of the Chilean football, Sánchez played for Morning Star, the previous club to Santiago Morning, Sportiva Italiana, Unión Española and Universidad de Chile, at league level.
 He also reinforced Colo-Colo, Magallanes and Audax Italiano for international matches.
 He retired in 1941.

-In 1940, Sánchez and his fellow Domingo Sepúlveda tried to contitute the first trade union of professional footballers in Chile, receiving a suspension for 2 years what later was revoked.
+In 1940, Sánchez and his fellow Domingo Sepúlveda tried to constitute the first trade union of professional footballers in Chile, receiving a suspension for 2 years what later was revoked.

 After his retirement, Sánchez played for Rangers de Talca in 1948 at city level.